motoko-bootcamp/motoko-starter/days/day-6/final-project.md

 <br/>
 Now take a break, you deserved it!
 <br/>

-_This challenge has been kindly last minute setup by your fellow graduate Wannes_ 😸 [TODO: MAKE FOLDER CALLED PROJECT AND CHANGE THIS FILENAME TO README.MD]
+[TODO: this line can be removed if you want] _This challenge has been kindly last minute setup by your fellow graduate Wannes_ 😸

+[TODO: MAKE FOLDER CALLED PROJECT AND CHANGE THIS FILENAME TO README.MD]